GIMP Developer Site now have improved navigation!

 The call to caar is consecutive calls to car, and you must eliminate the first call to car.

-You should eliminate many, but not all, uses of the car function wrapping a call to the PDB, where the PDB procedure returns a single value.
+In short, you should eliminate many, but not all, uses of the car function wrapping a call to the PDB, where the PDB procedure returns a single value.
 There are several hundred such PDB procedures in the PDB.
-Examine the signature of a PDB procedure using the PDB Browser.
+Examine the signature of a PDB procedure using the Procedure Browser.

 Does not require changes to calls to PDB procedures returning void